 - Much more

-Maybe the only negative part that this immersion point has is the low visibility under its waters, although this is very known by authorities so they equally guide you well and also there aren’t any dangerous species there.
+Maybe the only negative part that this location has is the low visibility under its waters, although this is very known by authorities so they equally guide you well and also there aren’t any dangerous species there.
 However, it’s good to be well prepared for the session to avoid any issues.

 Snorkel in Muelle de Radazul

-The place is amazing for snorkeling even if you are a beginner or expert in the activity, which is surrounded by sand, piled rocks that are port protected, is highly protected and is also perfect for nocturne immersions.
+The place is amazing for snorkelling even if you are a beginner or expert in the activity, which is surrounded by sand, piled rocks that are port protected, is highly protected and is also perfect for nocturne immersions.

 Here you can find a lot of maritime species that may not be found in other places in Tenerife.
 Some of them are: